 - –––, 1931, “Michael von Ephesos und Psellos”, Byzantinische Zeitschrift 31: 1–12

-- Preus, A., 1981, Aristotle and Michael of Ephesus on the Movement and Progression of Animals, Hildesheim & New York.
+- Preus, A., 1981, Aristotle and Michael of Ephesus on the Movement and Progression of Animals, Hildesheim and New York.

 - Richter, G., 1964, Die Dialektik des Johannes von Damaskos: Eine Untersuchung des Textes nach seinen Quellen und seiner Bedeutung, Studia Patristica et Byzantina 10, Ettal.